 ELLEN CROZAT CASSILLY, FAIA (1960-)

-Ellen Cassilly holds a 1983 Bachelor of Environmental Design degree from Texas A & M University and a 1998 Master of Architecture degree from the University of Pennsylvania.
+Cassilly holds a 1983 Bachelor of Environmental Design degree from Texas A & M University and a 1998 Master of Architecture degree from the University of Pennsylvania.
 She worked in Paris with Christian DePortzamarc, winner of the Pritzker Prize, from 1988-1992.
 After a six-week internship with Arata Isotaki in Tokyo, she worked for Lucy Carol Davis and Frank Harmon.
 At the latter, she did projects such as the North Carolina Museum of Art Amphitheater.
 Cassilly started her own firm, Ellen Cassilly Architect, in 1999.
-She and her husband Frank Konhaus are extensively involved in the Durham arts scene, especially known for the spectacular Rousse Project.
+She and husband Frank Konhaus are extensively involved in the Durham arts scene, especially known for the spectacular Rousse Project.
 Each summer, she teaches the Design/Build Studio at the NCSU College of Design.
-She was featured in Mike Welton's book, Drawing from Practice: Architects and the Meaning of Freehand.
+She was featured in Drawing from Practice: Architects and the Meaning of Freehand and in 2021 renovated an Abie Harris house.

-Cassilly is most widely known for designing their personal residence, Cassilhaus, featuring unique living, creative, and gallery space for their very own artist-in-residence.2017 NCModernist Interview 2013 Oxford American interview
+Cassilly is most widely known for designing their personal residence, Cassilhaus, featuring unique living, creative, and gallery space for their very own artist-in-residence.
+2013 Oxford American interview.
+Additional video.

 2001 - The Guillo Rodriguez and Jeffery Crawford Residence, aka the Weekend house, Fairview NC.
 Eight acres.
 Unbuilt.